-The E.YU Lab integrates multidisciplinary approaches that encompass epidemiology, health statistics & bioinformatics, multi-omic techniques, wet-lab experiments, and clinical practice to combat the development and progression of chronic diseases (e.g., urinary cancers and metabolic disorders).
+The E.YU Lab integrates multidisciplinary approaches that encompass epidemiology, health statistics & bioinformatics, multi-omic techniques, wet-lab experiments, and clinical practice to combat the development and progression of complex traits.

 Build-up "LEGO" of Omics